Arxivar/PluginGenerator/docs/classes/pluginservice.md

 **Returns:** *Promise‹[PluginSettingsObjectType](../globals.md#pluginsettingsobjecttype)›*

-The customSettings (the golbal settings of plugine) and userSettings (the uesrSetting of plugin or widget instance plugin)
+The customSettings (the global settings of plugin) and userSettings (the userSetting of plugin or widget instance plugin)

 ___